Program Length: 36 months (may be completed in as little as 30 months)

 Mobile Applications Development II

 This course expands students’ knowledge of mobile applications development.
 Students will design, code, and publish a working mobile application that can be used as part of their career portfolio.
+(Prerequisite: PRG 330, or with consent of the Dean)

 Database Programming III